11 Questions to Ask When Shopping for Data Analytics SoftwareReading time: 7 minutes

 What training and customer support is included with a purchase of the product?

-When working with new software, it’s always a benefit to know you have access to good training and support.
+When working with new software, it’s always beneficial to know you have access to good training and support.

 Wrong answer: If you’ve got a problem, google it.
 I’m sure someone’s made a youtube video that will answer your question.